Space-time nature of causality: Causal mutual information (CaMI)

 Having two random processes $X$ and $Y$, the amount of information transferred from process $X$ to $Y$ ($X\rightarrow Y$) can be quantified by the Transfer Entropy \cite{schreiber}, defined as:

 where $H(X)$ is the Shannon's entropy of $X$, $H(X_{L} \mid Y_{-L})$ is the knowledge (reduce of entropy) of process $X$ from time $t$ to $t+L-1$ if the past of process $Y$ from $t-1$ to $t-L$ is known, and $H\left( Y_{L} \mid Y_{-L}, X_{-L}\right)$ represents the knowledge of the process $Y$ from time $t$ to $t+L-1$, if the past of $X$ and $Y$ in the interval from $t-1$ to $t-L$ is known.
-Transfer entropy was shown to be related to another famous causality measure \cite{newton2016transfer,liu2012relationship}, the directed information, directed information being a cumulative version of transfer entropy, and being currently considered the appropriated measure to deal with channels of communication with feed-back, those where the output is feed-backed to the input of the channel.
+Transfer entropy was shown to be related \cite{newton2016transfer,liu2012relationship} to directed information, a sort of a cumulative version of transfer entropy.
+The later quantity is being currently considered as an appropriate measure to deal with channels of communication with fee-back, describing channels where the output is fed back to the input.

-We can express Eq. \eqref{transfer_entropy} as a function of joint entropies and not conditional one using Bayes theorem:
+We can express Eq. \eqref{transfer_entropy} as a function of joint entropies and not conditional one using te chain rule for entropy and Bayes theorem: